-Orders and documents issued by either a judge or the Clerk may be signed either with an original signature or an electronic signature as defined by the policies and procedures established by the Court for electronic filing.
+Orders and documents issued by either a judge or the Clerk may be signed either with an original signature or an electronic signature.
 Any order or document filed electronically without the original signature of the judge or the Clerk has the same force and effect as if the judge or the Clerk had signed a paper copy of the order or document.